ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 * The **diagnostic** is the _envelope content_ of a `MsgEnvelope`, and it characterises the particular provenance of the envelope (is this a parser error?
 Is this a TcRn warning?).
-For example, `MsgEnvelope PsMessage` is an envelope which was created during GHC parsing phase;
+For example, `MsgEnvelope PsMessage` is an envelope which was created during GHC parsing phase, and represents a parsing diagnostic (either an error or a warning);

 * A `MsgEnvelope` has a `Severity`, which type reflects the fluid relationship between warnings and errors.
 The `Messages` type simply collects facts about the GHC running program: